-One group not considered intensely in recent past years is the group of returning US Veterans from the War in Iraq.
+One group not considered intensely in recent past years is the group of returning veterans from the Wars in Afghanistan and Iraq.
 This group includes thousands of individuals that need full-time employment may begin with summer jobs until appropriate career-level positions open for them.

 Top Summer Jobs in America